 Coconut Oil and Abdominal Fat

 What does a review of the evidence on the effects of coconut oil on weight loss and belly fat find?

-Oil Pulling for Teeth Whitening & Bad Breath Tested
+Oil Pulling for Teeth Whitening and Bad Breath Tested

 When oil pulling was put to the test for teeth whitening, halitosis, and dental enamel erosion, the results were no better than rinsing with water—or even worse.

 Does Oil Pulling Help with Cancer?